 COVID-19 Resources for North Carolina Life Science Companies and Researchers

-Given the role North Carolina's life science community may play in response to the COVID-19 virus, and the effect the outbreak may have on business operations, this page compiles resources and news relevant to local life science companies and researchers.
+Given the role North Carolina's life science community are playing in response to the COVID-19 virus, and the effect the outbreak is having on business operations, this page compiles resources and news relevant to local life science companies and researchers.

-2019 Novel Coronavirus Medical Countermeasure Partnership Opportunities available through BARDA
+2019 Novel Coronavirus Medical Countermeasure Partnership Opportunities (BARDA)

 BARDA is working with its partners to identify promising medical countermeasures and technologies to combat the 2019 novel coronavirus.
 There are three ways your company or organization can partner with BARDA to fight the ongoing novel coronavirus outbreak.

 BARDA has also created the CoronaWatch Portal seeking information and meeting requests from stakeholders on available medical countermeasures in development.
 See BARDA's COVID-19 Medical Countermeasure portfolio here.